Orion Church

-Saint Michael the Archangel Parish Church, commonly known as Orion Church, is a 16th-century, Baroque Roman Catholic church located at Brgy.
+Saint Michael the Archangel Parish Church, commonly known as Orion Church, is a 17th-century, Baroque Roman Catholic church located at Brgy.
 San Vicente, Orion, Bataan, Philippines.
 The parish church, dedicated to Saint Michael, the Archangel, is under the jurisdiction of the Diocese of Balanga.
-A marker bearing the brief history of the structure has been installed in its façade by the National Historical Committee, precursor of the National Historical Commission of the Philippines.
 The current priest of the parish church is Fr.
 Abraham SP.
-Pantig.
+Pantig and its parochial vicar is Fr.
+Jay Quicho.